jsquirrelz/writeinmyname/README.md

 ## Are you serious?
 Why not?
 I'm not saying I'm going to win, but I'm not saying I'm not going to win.
 And if I do win, I promise to be the best president I can be.
 And if I don't win, then I'll just go back to being a software engineer.

-## What are your policies?
-I'm not a politician, so I don't have any policies.
-But I do have some ideas:
-- Surround myself with people smarter than me
-- Listen to the experts
-- Make decisions based on data
-- Be honest and transparent
-- Do what's best for the country
-- Be humble and accountable

 ## How can I help?
 You can help by spreading the word, donating money, or volunteering your time.
 You can also write in my name on your ballot in the 2024 US presidential election.